 With 750 million thyroid sufferers, majority women, around the world, and over half undiagnosed, there is a good chance you know people that need this book to protect their babies.
 Please help us save babies by sharing news of our book.

 If you’re not looking to become pregnant and a book like this is not of interest to you at this time, you can be of great help to our mission.
 If you’ll leave a comment for our book at Amazon to share your support for universal thyroid screening in pregnancy, we would be so thankful.

-If thyroid disease has impacted your babies, share your story.
+If thyroid disease has impacted your baby, share your story.
 It is a tragedy and the world needs to hear what is happening to the babies of women with thyroid disease.
 Every comment is appreciated.

 We interviewed leading experts on hypothyroidism, Hashimoto’s, hyperthyroidism, Graves’ disease, thyroid nodules, goiter, thyroid cancer, gynecology, obstetrics, infertility, and more, to create the first book of its kind.
 Part 3 of Your Healthy Pregnancy with Thyroid Disease provides comprehensive checklists including testing, treatment, dietary changes, and supplements, so that you will know more than even your doctor about making babies with thyroid disease.

 To purchase our book in Canada, UK, Germany, Spain, France, Italy as well as on Kindle, please visit our book’s website – Your Healthy Pregnancy with Thyroid Disease: A Guide to Fertility, Pregnancy, and Postpartum Wellness